ekut-es/pycachegen/README.md

 ## Creating Verilog Code for custom cache hierarchies

 To actually generate Verilog files for custom cache hierarchies, go to the `custom/` folder.
 There you'll find a `custom_cache_wrapper_generator.py` where you can configure a cache/memory hierarchy and generate an output file.
 There's also a `CMakeLists.txt` that will call the python script just mentioned, verilate the verilog code and compile it with a testbench for executing memory traces.
 The section below shows how to create trace files.
-In the testbench, change the address and data width variables at the top accordingly.
+In the testbench, change the variables for things like the address and data width at the top of the file accordingly.
+You can then call the executable with the path to the binary trace file.
+As a second parameter you can specify the path to a file to which the total number of cycles needed will be written, which is useful for doing automated testing.

 # Memory traces